Antisemitism in the Arab world: Egypt

-Egyptian Muslim Brotherhood leader Mohammed Mahdi Akef has denounced what he called "the myth of the Holocaust" in defending Iranian president Mahmoud Ahmadinejad's denial of it.

-The Egyptian government-run newspaper, Al Akhbar, on April 29, 2002, published an editorial denying the Holocaust as a fraud.
-The next paragraph decries the failure of the Holocaust to eliminate all of the Jews:
+In an article published in October 2000, columnist Adel Hammoda alleged in the state-owned Egyptian newspaper al-Ahram that Jews made Matza from the blood of (non-Jewish) children.
+Mohammed Salmawy, editor of Al-Ahram Hebdo, "defended the use of old European myths like the blood libel" in his newspapers.
+On 29 April 2002, government-run Egyptian newspaper Al-Akhbar published an editorial denying the Holocaust.
+The next paragraph decried the failure of the Holocaust to eliminate all Jews:

-With regard to the fraud of the Holocaust. ...
+With regard to the fraud of the Holocaust...
 Many French studies have proven that this is no more than a fabrication, a lie, and a fraud!!
 That is, it is a 'scenario' the plot of which was carefully tailored, using several faked photos completely unconnected to the truth.
 Yes, it is a film, no more and no less.
 Hitler himself, whom they accuse of Nazism, is in my eyes no more than a modest 'pupil' in the world of murder and bloodshed.
 He is completely innocent of the charge of frying them in the hell of his false Holocaust!!

 The entire matter, as many French and British scientists and researchers have proven, is nothing more than a huge Israeli plot aimed at extorting the German government in particular and the European countries in general.
 But I, personally and in light of this imaginary tale, complain to Hitler, even saying to him from the bottom of my heart, 'If only you had done it, brother, if only it had really happened, so that the world could sigh in relief [without] their evil and sin.'

-In an article in October 2000 columnist Adel Hammoda alleged in the state-owned Egyptian newspaper al-Ahram that Jews made Matza from the blood of (non-Jewish) children.
-Mohammed Salmawy, editor of Al-Ahram Hebdo, "defended the use of old European myths like the blood libel" in his newspapers.
+In 2005, Egyptian Muslim Brotherhood leader Mohammed Mahdi Akef denounced what he called "the myth of the Holocaust" in defending then-Iranian president Mahmoud Ahmadinejad's denial of it.
 In August 2010, Saudi columnist Iman Al-Quwaifli sharply criticized the "phenomenon of sympathy for Adolf Hitler and for Nazism in the Arab world", specifically citing the words of Hussam Fawzi Jabar, an Islamic cleric who justified Hitler's actions against the Jews in an Egyptian talk show one month earlier.

 In an October 2012 sermon broadcast on Egyptian Channel 1 (which was attended by Egyptian President Muhammad Morsi) Futouh Abd Al-Nabi Mansour, the Head of Religious Endowment of the Matrouh Governorate, prayed (as translated by MEMRI):